lu007heng/bbs_spider/README.md

-# bbs_spider
+# i_seek
-A spider to fetch posts on bbs of Nanjing University, based on scrapy
+A search engine to help people find love